-Another volunteer run organisation is the Little Campbell Hatchery.
-Running through the waters of the Little Campbell River are coho, chum, chinook and steelhead, and the Little Campbell Hatchery is dedicated to keeping their numbers healthy and strong.
-The Little Campbell Hatchery is often responsible for those super fun class projects, where classrooms hatch salmon fry, and watch them grow big and strong enough until they can be released into the river in the Spring.
-Not only do these types of projects help with salmon populations, but they also it teach kids all about habitat conservation and salmon life-cycles.
+Another volunteer-run organization is the Little Campbell Hatchery.
+Running through the waters of the Little Campbell River are coho, chum, chinook, and steelhead, and this hatchery is dedicated to keeping their numbers healthy and strong.
+The Little Campbell Hatchery is often responsible for those super fun class projects, where classrooms hatch salmon fry and watch them grow big and strong until they can be released back into the river in the Spring.
+Not only do these types of projects help with salmon populations, but they also teach kids all about habitat conservation and salmon life-cycles.

 Follow along the Robson Ravine on 12499 100 Avenue to view salmon swimming up the stream.